 ChildServe has created this privacy statement to demonstrate its firm commitment to the privacy of those accessing its website.
 The following paragraphs describe ChildServe‘s information gathering and dissemination practices.
 The privacy statement may change at any time; any changes will be posted on this page.
 Should you have additional questions, comments or concerns please contact:

-Suzanne Case, Marketing Manager
+Suzanne Case, Director of Marketing and Communications

 5406 Merle Hay Road